drewr/postal/README.md

 #### Internet email library for Clojure

 postal is a library for constructing and sending RFC822-compliant Internet email messages.
-It wraps the JavaMail package for message and SMTP support.
+It wraps the Jakarta Mail package for message and SMTP support.
 It supports sendmail natively.
 Supports STARTTLS & SSL.